 You assist more experienced data scientists with data analysis and business optimization strategies based on stats and percentages.

-But how do you use your resume to show knowledge and potential?
+But how do you make a good resume to show knowledge and potential?

-Don’t worry: I’ve guided tons of people towards dream jobs in the data science field, and I can do the same for you with these 3 resume samples and some handy advice!
+Don’t worry: We’ve guided tons of folks toward dream jobs with our sample resumes.
+We can do the same for you with these three entry-level data scientist resume samples and some handy advice!

 What Matters Most: Your Skills & Experience Sections

 Go for the details.
-Recruiters already expect you to know the fundamentals of programming and data analysis, so hone your edge: What languages or programs are you best at?
-I can’t stress specificity enough!
+Recruiters expect you to know the fundamentals of programming and data analysis, so hone your edge: What languages or programs are you best at?
+We can’t stress specificity enough!

 Take inspiration from these examples: